Trade unions in Germany: Loss of Members

 In the 1990s, the German unions lost many members.
 In the unions belonging to the DGB, there were about 6.8 million members in 2005.
 This number corresponded to about 25% of the total number of employees in Germany.
 According to the DGB, the number of members was 6.4 million in 2007 (including retirees and unemployed).
 The union density (excluding retirees and unemployed) was 21.3% in 2000.

 Structure

-Employees' representation in Germany has a binary structure: trade unions that set the framework for working conditions, such as collective wage agreements, for whole sectors or single companies, defining wage levels and working time on the one hand - and works councils ("Betriebsräte") that are elected by employees and represent their interests on company level.
-They shape and supervise the execution of the frameworks set by trade unions and laws in the company.
+Employees' representation in Germany has a dual structure: trade unions that set the framework for working conditions, such as collective wage agreements, for whole sectors or single companies, defining wage levels and working time on the one hand - and works councils ("Betriebsräte") that are elected by employees and represent their interests on plant and company level.
+They shape and supervise the execution of the frameworks set by trade unions, company policies and negotiate works agreements.

-German industrial relations are characterized by a high degree of employee participation up to co-determination in companies' boards ("Aufsichtsrat"), where trade unionists and works councils elected by employees have full voting rights.
+German industrial relations are characterized by a high degree of employee participation up to co-determination in supervisory boards ("Aufsichtsrat"), where trade unionists and works councils elected by employees have full voting rights.
 Local trade union representatives are democratically elected by union members and formally largely autonomous.
-Central boards of directors ("Vorstand") are elected by delegates.
+Management boards of directors ("Vorstand") are elected by delegates.